 A new surge in fishing activity began in 1947 when the Machi brothers bought the Cove property.
 A road was carved into the cliffs so that vehicles could tow boats to the beach for launching and the Machi’s began to offer services including boat rentals, a tackle shop, motel, a cafe and boat launching began in 1950.

 The “Mosquito Fleet” started in 1970 with 14 boats and by 1977 about 70 boats were selling fish in the Cove, delivering over 200,000 pounds in 1979.
-Mario Machi owned and ran the marina at the time and proposed a small breakwater be built in 1980.
-The breakwater was later improved in 2010.
+Mario Machi owned and operated the marina at the time and proposed a small breakwater be built in 1980.
+The breakwater / Jetty was later improved in 2010.

 The boat launching service soon became a key element to the fishing community.
 Gas powered, high–crop farm tractors launched and retrieved boats safely from the breaking surf to prevent risking damage to boats and personal vehicles or injury to seafarers.